 Biofouling is a complex global problem that has serious economic implications for a number of industries, including shipping, aquaculture, and recreation.
-At the same time, biofouling has substantial global consequences including increased greenhouse gas emissions306 and established NIAS populations.309 Moreover, antifouling paints have largely been based on the use of biocides, which is believed to have implications for the broader aquatic environment.400 Even cleaning measures for fouling can additionally damage the environment if the fouling organisms are not properly disposed of once removed from a vessel.401
+At the same time, biofouling has substantial global consequences including increased greenhouse gas emissions398 and established NIAS populations.399 Moreover, antifouling paints have largely been based on the use of biocides, which is believed to have implications for the broader aquatic environment.400 Even cleaning measures for fouling can additionally damage the environment if the fouling organisms are not properly disposed of once removed from a vessel.401

 Biofouling also has specific, serious consequences for marine mammals such as the endangered Florida manatee.
-Its skin can accumulate fouling organisms resulting in increased weight, decreased flexibility, increased friction, topical damage from anchoring fouling organisms, and damage due to grazers preying on fouling organisms.402 Toxic levels of zinc and copper from antifouling paint products can also accumulate in harbors, bays, and marinas with heavy boat traffic and limited water circulation,403 potentially stifling a Florida manatee's growth and food intake or causing anemia or degradation of liver, kidney, brain, and muscle.404 Further, the potential transfer of NIAS from biofouling could greatly impact the very existence of the Florida manatee by introducing additional predators, reducing food supply, spreading foreign disease, and generally disturbing resting and mating behavior.405
+Its skin can accumulate fouling organisms resulting in increased weight, decreased flexibility, increased friction, topical damage from anchoring fouling organisms, and damage due to grazers preying on fouling organisms.
+Toxic levels of zinc and copper from antifouling paint products can also accumulate in harbors, bays, and marinas with heavy boat traffic and limited water circulation, topical paint products can also accumulate in harbors, bays, and marinas with heavy boat traffic and limited water circulation, potentially stifling a Florida manatee's growth and food intake or causing anemia or degradation of liver, kidney, brain, and muscle.
+Further, the potential transfer of NIAS from biofouling could greatly impact the very existence of the Florida manatee by introducing additional predators, reducing